keenanromain/AWS-SAA-C02-Study-Guide/README.md

     - If you would like a balance of risk tolerance and network performance, use Partitioned Placement Groups.

 - Each placement group name within your AWS must be unique
-- You can move an existing instance into a placement group guaranteed that it is in a stopped state.
+- You can move an existing instance into a placement group provided that it is in a stopped state.
 You can move the instance via the CLI or an AWS SDK, but not the console.
 You can also take a snapshot of the existing instance, convert it into an AMI, and launch it into the placement group where you desire it to be.

 ## Elastic Block Store (EBS)